basdirks/dragonfly/README.md

 ## Parsing

 Parsers do not concern themselves with their surrounding whitespace.
-Whitespace is handled inside their parent parsers.
+Their parent parsers are responsible for consuming whitespace.

 ```rust
 // Not this: